Vinh wiretap: Results

 The day after the tap was emplaced, the Operation Linebacker II bombing campaign began.
 From 7 December 1972, right through the Paris Peace Talk negotiations, and up until May 1973, the tap fed information back to the Americans.
 Kissinger deemed it "excellent intelligence", even though he "never questioned where it came from."

 In early May 1973, the Vinh wiretap went silent.
 Damage to the relay was suspected.
 There were seven unsuccessful attempts to replace the relay between 8 May and 16 June 1973, though not by the Hughes 500P.
-The CIA's use of the black helicopter from Area 51 to eavesdrop on the Paris Peace Talk discussions and other intelligence had ended.
+Afterwards, the CIA's use of the black helicopter from Area 51 to eavesdrop on the Paris Peace Talk discussions and other intelligence ended.

 "The Quiet One" was quietly removed from its spy mission.
 Upon its return to the U.S., it was stripped of most of its special features before disposition.
 However, its legacy lives on in such features as its modified main rotors and scissor-type rear rotors on later helicopters, both found on the AH-64 Apache.